stanford-marlowe/docs.marlowe.stanford.edu/docs/getting-started/filesystems.md

 Much like in `/projects/`, your `/scratch/` folder corresponds to your project ID. `/scratch/m231631`,`/scratch/m402630`, etc.

 `/scratch/` is *not* backed up.
 Unlike `/users/` and `/projects/`, `/scratch/` is not replicated.

+Allocations are given 20TB is `/scratch/` by default.